Carnegie Endowment for International Peace: The Global Think Tank: 2000 – present

 As first laid out with the Global Vision in 2007, the Carnegie Endowment aspired to be the first global think tank.
 During Mathews' tenure as president, the Carnegie Endowment launched the Carnegie Middle East Center in Beirut (2006), Carnegie Europe in Brussels (2007), and the Carnegie-Tsinghua Center at the Tsinghua University in Beijing (2010).
 Additionally, in partnership with the al-Farabi Kazakh National University, Carnegie established the Al-Farabi Carnegie Program on Central Asia in Kazakhstan in late 2011.

 In April 2016, the sixth international Center, Carnegie India, opened in New Delhi.

 In February 2015, Mathews stepped down as president after 18 years.
 William J. Burns, former US Deputy Secretary of State, became Carnegie's ninth president.
 After Burns' nomination and confirmation as Director of the Central Intelligence Agency, then-California Supreme Court Justice and Stanford professor Mariano-Florentino Cuéllar became President of the Carnegie Endowment on November 1, 2021.

 In April 2022, the Carnegie Endowment was compelled to close its Moscow center at the direction of the Russian government.

-In April 2023 Russia's Ministry of Justice added the Centre to the so-called list of "foreign agents", and in July 2024 it designated the organization as "undesirable".
+In April 2023 Russia's Ministry of Justice added the center to the so-called list of "foreign agents", and in July 2024 it designated the organization as "undesirable".

+The James C. Gaither Junior Fellows Program: 1910 – present

+The James C. Gaither Junior Fellows Program (formerly known as the Carnegie Junior Fellows Program and later renamed in honor of former Carnegie Board of Trustees Chair James C. Gaither) is a one-year research fellowship hosted by the Carnegie Endowment for International Peace in Washington, D.C.

+The endowment offers approximately 12 to 15 full-time, salaried positions annually to graduating seniors and recent graduates who have not yet begun graduate study.
+Designed for individuals with a strong career interest in international affairs, fellows are selected through a university-endorsement process from a pool of nominees submitted by 400 participating institutions.
+Once appointed, Junior Fellows serve as full-time research assistants to Carnegie senior scholars across key program areas including nuclear policy, technology and international affairs, democracy and governance, geoeconomics, and regional studies.
+The Fellows contribute to policy briefs, books, and op-eds, assist with data collection and editing, help prepare congressional testimony, and organize briefings for journalists, government officials, and foreign diplomats.

+Notable alumni of the program include high-ranking government officials and diplomats such as former U.S. Ambassador to the UN Samantha Power, Senator Jeff Merkley, former National Economic Council Director Brian Deese, and former Presidential Senior Adviser turned ABC news anchor George Stephanopoulos.
+Other distinguished former fellows hold prominent leadership roles across foreign policy, finance, philanthropy, and advocacy, including Eurasia Group Managing Director Evan Medeiros, Arctic Institute President Victoria Herrmann, and Ford Foundation Senior Adviser Kavita Ramdas.